 Continue on 21st Avenue as it curves to the right around Duncan Gardens.
 Turn left on 25th Avenue and proceed to Grand Boulevard.
 Turn left on Grand Boulevard.
 Turn right on 12th Avenue right in front of the cathedral.

-An example of classic Gothic architecture, the Cathedral was built in the 1930s.
-Guided tours are available Wednesday, Friday, and Saturday from 11:00 am-2:00 pm.
+One of the few examples in the USA of classic Gothic architecture, the Cathedral was built in the 1930s.
+Guided tours are available by appointment only.
+(509)838-4277

 Well-known for its panoramic view of the entire city, Cliff Drive is the ideal spot to stop and take a picture.
 Continuing on to the right at the bend in the road is Cliff Aerie, the former residence of Senator Dill who introduced the bill to build Grand Coulee Dam.